André Gaum: Legislative career: 1999–2014

 In the 1999 general election, Gaum was elected to an NNP seat in the National Assembly, representing the Western Cape constituency.
 The following year, he was appointed to the education portfolio in Tony Leon's shadow cabinet.
 In December 2001, when Peter Marais was elected as Premier of the Western Cape, Gaum left the National Assembly to join the Western Cape Provincial Parliament as the Western Cape's Member of the Executive Council for Education.

 He remained in that office until the next general election in 2004, when he returned to the Western Cape constituency in the National Assembly.
 On 13 September 2005, during that year's floor-crossing window, he left the NNP to join the ruling African National Congress (ANC).
 He thereafter served as Deputy Minister of Education from 5 November 2008 until the 2009 general election.
 He was not initially re-elected to Parliament in the 2009 election and instead he served for a period in 2010 as legal advisor in the office of the Minister of Cooperative Governance and Traditional Affairs, a post then held by Sicelo Shiceka.
 He was sworn back into the National Assembly on 4 November 2010 when a casual vacancy arose in an ANC seat due to Barbara Hogan's resignation.

 Human Rights Commission: 2017–present

 Gaum left Parliament after the 2014 general election and subsequently served as a parliamentary liaison officer in the Ministry of Home Affairs.
 In late 2016, the National Assembly approved his appointment as a full-time commissioner of the South African Human Rights Commission.
 In 2017 he began a seven-year term as a commissioner with responsibility for basic education.

-Personal life

-He is married to Ilse, who is also a lawyer.